Education Visit Terms and Conditions

 1.1.
 By booking an education visit you are agreeing to be bound by these terms and conditions.

-2.2.
+2.3.
 Your booking request must be made at least 14 days before your requested visit date.

-2.4.
-Your booking is only confirmed once you have received confirmation by email; this will include your Visit Permit and your unique Visit Number.
+Please note it can take up to 3 working days for you to receive a response.

 2.5.
+Your booking is only confirmed once you have received confirmation by email; this will include your visit permit and your unique visit number.
+No details are finalised until receipt of this confirmation.

-Special offers, discounts and promotional codes are only valid if quoted at time of booking and cannot be combined and or applied thereafter to existing bookings.
+2.7.
+Special offers, discounts and promotional codes are only valid if quoted at time of booking and cannot be combined and/or applied thereafter to existing bookings.

 3.1.
 English Heritage offers free education visits at English Heritage sites to a wide range of learners.
 To qualify for a free visit you must meet the following criteria: